 This is a photo from which Old Market Restaurant?
 It is of a Wyoming Cattle Drive in the dead of winter.

 Phase I - The systemic condition the patient; that is to say the health issues of the patient that can affect dental treatment must first be addressed and brought under control.
+For example a diabetic patient that is not in control.
+Or perhaps the problem in the mouth reflects a medical problem.
+How many?
+A lot!

 The Maintenance Phase Treatment Plan is a critical part of your treatment.